KoenVanduffel/CR-6_Klipper/README.md

 This has been tested on a BTT CR6 board by myself.
 The 4.5.2, 4.5.3 and ERA boards have been reported to work correctly.

 Bear in mind that the CR-6 screen will not work (yet) with Klipper.
 The Fluid interface runs on any PC or mobile device in a standard web browser.
 As an alternative to the CR-6 screen KlipperScreen can be used.
 KlipperScreen runs on a series of Raspberry pi touch screens or on an old phone.
 Please check out the KlipperScreen GitHub for detailed info.
+# What is Klipper
+Klipper is a complete package of tools to run your 3D printer consisting of a series of tools
+* Klippy: the service running the printer.
+Klippy interpretes the gcode and produces move commands and sends these to the printer.
+Klippy is where the ehavy lifting is actully done
+* Moonraker: The broker.
+Moonraker handles the communication between Klippy, the vidual front end(s) and hardware on the rPi.
+* Fluidd, Mainsail, KlipperScreen: The display and interface of Klipper.
+These all 3 do more or less the same (you only need one of them but can run all 3 if wanted).
+They are the user interface where we put our gcode, do all calibrations, view a bed mesh and so on.

 ## Installation description: